Hjh233/K-anonymity/README.md

  if each unique tuple in the projection of ![](http://latex.codecogs.com/svg.latex?D^*) on ![](http://latex.codecogs.com/svg.latex?Q_1), ![](http://latex.codecogs.com/svg.latex?\dots), ![](http://latex.codecogs.com/svg.latex?Q_d)
  occurs at least k times.

- To implement _k-anonymity_, we have the following two algorithms proposed by Samarati, Mondrian.
+ To implement _k-anonymity_, we have the following two algorithms proposed by Samarati[2], Mondrian[3].

  ## Data
  There are 32561 rows in the original data which may contain missing items.
 After cleaning, there are 30162 rows in total.

+ You can find original source via https://archive.ics.uci.edu/ml/datasets/adult.

  ## Algorithm
  ### Samarati
  For Algorithm 1 (Samarati) which deals with multiple categotical attributes, basic idea can be illustrated as follows: